ayllon/ayllon.github.io/_posts/2017-02-09-and_about_what.md

 ---

 ## And about what?
-So, obviously, the first task has to be decide the subject of the thesis.
+So, obviously, the first task has to be deciding the subject of the thesis.
 On the plus side, since I am not doing the PhD with a grant, I have relative freedom on the subject.
 At the same time, that can be a negative point, because it makes harder to decide.